python/cpython/Doc/library/sqlite3.rst

        x, y = map(float, s.split(b";"))
        return Point(x, y)

-We now need to tell :mod:`sqlite3` when it should convert a given SQLite value.
+We now need to tell ``sqlite3`` when it should convert a given SQLite value.
-This is done when connecting to a database, using the *detect_types* keyword of :meth:`connect`.
+This is done when connecting to a database, using the *detect_types* parameter of :meth:`connect`.
 We've got three options:

 * Implicit: set *detect_types* to :const:`PARSE_DECLTYPES`
 * Explicit: set *detect_types* to :const:`PARSE_COLNAMES`